thalisonsilva/Documentation-kotlin/README.md

 * **Structure:** Organize your notes by topic or concept using folders.
 * **Regular Updates:** Keep your repository updated with your learning progress.
-* **Community:** Don't be afraid to ask questions and engage with the Kotlin community for help and support.
-Join our <a href "https://discord.gg/Uv5KFfV3">Discord</a>
+* **Community:** Don't be afraid to ask questions and engage with the Kotlin community for help and support. <a href="https://discord.gg/Uv5KFfV3">Join our Discord Server!</a>

 Let's learn and grow together with Kotlin!